mailcow/mailcow-dockerized/docs/install.md

 ```
 If you plan to use a reverse proxy, you can, for example, bind HTTPS to 127.0.0.1 on port 8443 and HTTP to 127.0.0.1 on port 8080.

 5\.
 Run the composer file.
+It will pull images and build containers.
 ```
 docker-compose up -d
 ```